 When we produce a final model for our partners to use in their recruiting efforts, it’s actually many models built on top of each other.
 We need to teach the A.I. involved in making predictions to look at attributes that are both predictive for specific firms and predictive industry-wide.
 Again, most firms have bias, but they are likely not all biased in the same way.
 If we use additional models based on aggregated data, we are more likely to reduce bias.

-This works especially well with something like where a candidate went to college — we have so much data that tells us that where a candidates or employee studied does not significantly impact their performance at work.
+This works especially well with something like where a candidate went to college — we have so much data that tells us that where a candidate or employee studied does not significantly impact their performance at work.
 So, even if a firm has historically hired from mostly Ivy League schools, the aggregate data we feed the machine will outweigh the bias towards these universities.

 We test a model over and over to make sure no discrimination is taking place against a certain group or groups of people.
 We will never deploy a model that does not meet the Equal Employment Opportunity Commission technical guidelines.

-While our methods for de-biasing predictions have proven to be effective thus far, and are a substantial improvement over traditional candidate selection processes, there is always more that can be done to foster a fair and inclusive recruiting and selection process.
+While our methods for de-biasing predictions have proven to be effective, and are a substantial improvement over traditional candidate selection processes, there is always more that can be done to foster a fair and inclusive recruiting and selection process.
 For example, at the moment we only consider a binary conception of gender — male and female.
-Our goal is to provide everyone, regardless of sexual identity, a fair shot in the industries we serve, and will work to be inclusive of those who identify as queer, transgender, and non-binary.
+Our goal is to provide everyone, regardless of sexual identity, a fair shot in the industries we serve, and will work to be inclusive of those who identify as gay, transgender, and non-binary.
 Additionally, we plan to one day help to eliminate biases that affect talented individuals post-hire.